Multi-Agent GenAI Analytics Platform

 3. Data Landscape

-The primary data source for this project resided on an internal Big Data Platform (BDP), which exposed large-scale transactional datasets through shared query engines.
-While the platform supported direct querying, query latency was highly variable due to resource contention across multiple teams.
+The primary data source resided on an internal Big Data Platform (BDP) exposing TB-scale transactional datasets.
+Query latency was variable due to resource contention across multiple teams.

-To ensure predictable performance and isolation from upstream workloads, a dedicated ETL pipeline was designed to extract and materialize the required datasets on a scheduled basis, aligned with downstream consumption needs.
+A dedicated ETL pipeline was designed to extract and materialise the required datasets on a scheduled basis - aligned with downstream consumption needs and optimised for predictable performance.

 4. Feature Engineering & Data Representation

-The first design decision was to operate in an extract-based mode rather than a live data connection.
-Given that performance reviews were conducted on a weekly cadence and downstream actions required multiple days to implement, near-real-time data did not provide meaningful additional value.
-A batch extraction approach enabled predictable performance, lower cost, and consistent snapshots for week-over-week analysis.
+The system operated in extract-based mode rather than live data connection.
+Given that performance reviews were conducted weekly and downstream actions required multiple days to implement, near-real-time data did not provide additional value.
+Batch extraction enabled predictable performance, lower cost, and consistent snapshots.

-The feature set was constructed by aggregating transactional data into an OLAP-style representation.
-Aggregations were executed upstream using SQL and materialized as partitioned Parquet files to optimize query performance and downstream processing.
+Features were constructed by aggregating transactional data into an OLAP-style representation - SQL aggregations materialised as partitioned Parquet files optimised for downstream processing.

-An external “market pulse” signal was introduced to capture category-level trends from public internet sources.
-Previously, category managers spent significant manual effort collecting this information daily.
-Incorporating this signal as a feature allowed the model to contextualize internal performance metrics with external demand trends, which directly influenced marketing budget decisions.
+An external market-pulse signal was introduced to capture category-level trends from public internet sources, allowing the model to contextualise internal performance with external demand conditions - directly influencing marketing budget decisions.

-To ensure consistency and interpretability, all feature values were normalized and stored with explicit unit annotations (e.g., currency, percentage points).
-Missing values were imputed using metric-specific defaults based on business relevance rather than generic statistical methods, ensuring that absence of data did not distort downstream reasoning.
+All feature values were normalised with explicit unit annotations (currency, percentage points).
+Missing values were imputed using metric-specific defaults based on business relevance - ensuring absence of data did not distort downstream reasoning.

 5. Model Choice

-The solution was designed to operate within existing enterprise AI governance constraints.
-All large language models were centrally hosted and managed by a dedicated platform team responsible for responsible AI, security, and compliance.
-As a result, model selection was limited to approved options, primarily GPT-4o and Gemini.
+The solution operated within enterprise AI governance constraints.
+All LLMs were centrally managed by a platform team responsible for responsible AI, security, and compliance.
+Model selection was limited to approved options: GPT-4o and Gemini.

-To evaluate suitability, a comparative assessment was conducted using representative performance datasets across multiple categories.
-Both models were prompted with identical structured inputs, and the generated insights were reviewed by business stakeholders using a qualitative scoring framework (1–5) based on relevance, clarity, and actionability.
-GPT-4o consistently scored higher, particularly in synthesizing multi-dimensional signals into concise insights, and was selected as the primary model.
+A comparative evaluation was conducted using representative performance datasets.
+Both models were prompted with identical structured inputs and reviewed by business stakeholders using a qualitative scoring framework (1–5) for relevance, clarity, and actionability.
+GPT-4o consistently scored higher, particularly in synthesising multi-dimensional signals into concise insights, and was selected as the primary model.

-Model selection was decoupled from application logic through an abstraction layer, allowing endpoints to be switched or re-evaluated in later stages without changes to downstream pipelines.
-This ensured flexibility as newer models or improved versions became available.
+Model selection was decoupled from application logic through an abstraction layer, enabling endpoint switching without changes to downstream pipelines.

 6. System Architecture

-The system follows a modular, service-oriented architecture with strict separation between user-facing services and AI execution.
-This design enables independent scaling, cost control, and governance of LLM workloads while keeping application latency predictable.
+The system follows a modular, service-oriented architecture with strict separation between user-facing services and AI execution, enabling independent scaling, cost control, and governance.

 Architecture Diagram

-Python was chosen as the primary implementation language since the project sits within the data analytics vertical and requires tight integration with data processing, feature engineering, and AI workflows.
-Using Python minimizes operational complexity and allows a single language across ETL, backend services, and AI logic.
+Language: Python - tight integration with data processing, feature engineering, and AI workflows; used consistently across ETL, backend services, and AI logic.

 High-Level Components